snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-timestamps/index.md

 For more details on timestamp check out this [Discourse forum](https://discourse.snowplow.io/t/which-timestamp-is-the-best-to-see-when-an-event-occurred/538).

 ## Timestamps used in our packages
 By default we filter the events table on `collector_tstamp` because that is what was historically more likely to be partitioned on.
 Nowadays `load_tstamp` is increasingly common as well.
 (Which field being used for partitioning will depend on the warehouse, in Snowflake for instance it is dependent on the ingestion timestamp).
-To accomodate this and make use of more efficient filtering we advise you to verify which field it is and set `snowplow__session_timestamp` to that field.
+To accommodate this and make use of more efficient filtering we advise you to verify which field it is and set `snowplow__session_timestamp` to that field.

 For modelling reasons we try to use the `derived_tstamp` as this is the truest to the actual timestamp of the event itself.